mctrl-io/mctrl/pages/projects/radio.md

 &nbsp;

-You can find the code on [github](https://github.com/benedikt-mayer/nfcradio) available under the MIT license, along with installation instructions.
+You can find the code written by [Peter Ehrich](https://github.com/PeterEhrich) and [me](https://github.com/benedikt-mayer) on [Github](https://github.com/benedikt-mayer/nfcradio) available under the MIT license, along with installation instructions.

 &nbsp;